hsinyehchen/Hadoop_practice/README.md

 1. Create an index of all words that can be find in the body of a forum post and node id they can be found in.
 2. Calculate the mean of sales for each weekday.
    1. Calculate the mean on reducer
-   2. Calculate the intermediate sum and counts on mapper
+   2. Calculate the intermediate sum with combiner to reduce traffic.